 - → Discuss among senior leaders how they view compensation within the firm, why it has developed as it has, and their ideas for what it could be. - → Gather your current job descriptions and see if they reflect your needs and how they compare with similar descriptions in the market. - → Locate and review current, reputable salary survey data that is appropriate for your firm. - → Assess your firm's current compensation system, and evaluate what has worked well and what has not for employee engagement and performance.
-Consider compensation structures (array of levels) and policies (procedures for decision-making) as connected to the array of things that constitute compensation in your organization (direct and indirect monetary and nonmonetary). - → See if there are certain compensation trends linked to specific groups or managers within the firm.
-For example, are there identity groups that receive higher or lower performance ratings, pay increases, bonuses, high-profile work, etc.?
+Consider compensation structures (array of levels) and policies (procedures for decision-making) as connected to the array of things that constitute compensation in your organization (direct and indirect, monetary and nonmonetary). - → See if there are certain compensation trends linked to specific groups or managers within the firm.
+Repeated instances of certain identity groups receiving high-profile work assignments may be a sign of systemic bias. - → Evaluate whether and how wage gaps are occurring at key points (starting pay, merit pay, promotion pay increases), especially at recognized pinch points in architecture (finding the right job fit, gaining licensure, caregiving, reduced paths forward at certain personal and career crossroads, transitions to leadership, retirement), and how they relate to your compensation structure or policies.50

-- → Evaluate whether and how wage gaps are occurring at key points (starting pay, merit pay, promotion pay increases), especially at recognized pinch points in architecture (finding the right job fit, gaining licensure, caregiving, reduced paths forward at certain personal and career crossroads, transitions to leadership, retirement), and how they relate to your compensation structure or policies. - → Examine specific decision-making protocols and practices, such as automated changes, managerial discretion, and committee review. - → Notice how your firm's context affects your compensation (e.g., office locations, recruiting pool, local regulations, client relationships and expectations).
+- → Examine specific decision-making protocols and practices, such as automated changes, managerial discretion, and committee review. - → Notice how your firm's context affects your compensation (e.g., office locations, recruiting pool, local regulations, client relationships and expectations).
 Observe how your workplace culture supports or hinders compensation goals.
-(See the Workplace Culture guide.) - → Administer a survey that allows employees to share compensation information and concerns that may not show up through the firm's data collection (such as indirect financial compensation and nonfinancial compensation that are not recorded or tracked). - → Ask your current and exiting employees how they perceive compensation fairness within the firm.
+(See the Workplace Culture guide.) - → Administer a survey that allows employees to share compensation information and concerns that may not show up through the firm's data collection (such as indirect financial compensation and nonfinancial compensation that are not recorded or tracked). - Ask your current and exiting employees how they perceive compensation fairness within the firm.
 Welcome anonymous feedback and suggestions.

-Whether or not perceptions turn out to be correct or incorrect, you will be able to communicate back to employees how individual situations relate to policies, and how they are equitable, or will be. - → Consider hiring a consultant to evaluate and structure your firm's compensation program.
+Whether perceptions turn out to be correct or incorrect, you will be able to communicate back to employees how individual situations relate to policies, and how they are equitable, or will be. - → Consider hiring a consultant to evaluate and structure your firm's compensation program.